DarkElvenAngel/argononed/OS/README.md

 - **I2CHELPER** - If the OS needs extra steps to enable I2C
 - **BOOTLOC** - Location of where boot partition is mounted
 - **PACKAGESYS** - Set to 1 if native install is not possible

+## Override Targets

+In some cases the basic makefile steps aren't enough to get a working install in this case the targets can be expanded.
+Targets install, uninstall and update **cannot** be expanded

+There are cases when the install targets are not going work in this case you can override them place `MAKE_OVERRIDES = 1` in your `makefile.in` then add an `override.in` file, this is where you put the override targets before the target will override use `OVERRIDE_INSTALL_x = 1` where x is the target you want to override.
+Valid values for x are daemon, cli, service, overlay.
+It's also possible to override the uninstall target this needs `OVERRIDE_UNINSTALL = 1`

+An example of `override.in` can be seen in OS/void/override.in

 ## Add Package Support